James Montgomery, Associate Editor, RenewableEnergyWorld.com

 February 26, 2013 | 4 Comments

-Key technical components of a solar PV system go through the rigors of testing, evaluation, and certification — but what about when they're all assembled and running as a full PV plant?
+New Hampshire, USA -- Key technical components of a solar PV system go through the rigors of testing, evaluation, and certification — but what about when they're all assembled and running as a full PV plant?
 VDE and Fraunhofer ISE think they've found a new way to ensure the performance, reliability — and "technical bankability" — of solar PV plants with a new system-level certification spanning quality, safety, and performance of the plant as a whole and its components.

 Plunging costs throughout the solar PV technology chain have helped to improve the cost profile of solar PV plants.
 But upstream upheaval also contributes to questions about supplier quality and viability, and adds uncertainty and risk for potential investors in a PV project.
 Standard certification of individual components by themselves is no longer sufficient to lower a plant's risk profile and make it more attractive to investors, according to the firms.
 What's needed is a higher level of certification that elevates the component-level view to system-wide performance and quality assurance.